fcorbelli/zpaqfranz/README.md

 - WHIRLPOOL (ISO/IEC 10118-3)
 - HIGHWAY (64,128,256)
 ...And much more.
-A freeware GUI (PAKKA) is available on Windows to make extraction easier.

 **No complex (and fragile) repository folders, with hundreds of "whatever", just only a single file!**